 Last week, UX Glasgow meetup had a 2 hour session on accessibility, and I gave a 25 minute talk on Content Accessibility.
+Watch the video, or read the transcript.

 You can watch the video (with subtitles) below, or if you’d prefer to read the transcript that’s just under the video.